cwses1/blokscript-dot-com/README.md

-# Blokscript Programming Language Website
+# BlokScript Programming Language Website

-Source files for the website [https://www.blokscript.com](https://www.blokscript.com), which is the official documentation for Blokscript, a programming language for [Storyblok](https://www.storyblok.com/).
+Source files for the website [https://www.blokscript.com](https://www.blokscript.com), which is the official documentation for BlokScript, a programming language for [Storyblok](https://www.storyblok.com/).

 The files are written in [Markdown](https://daringfireball.net/projects/markdown/).